jervaise/DotMaster/Docs/CURRENT_STATUS.md

 The most significant recent changes include:

+- ✅ **WoW 11.0.5 Update**: Started compatibility updates for The War Within expansion
+- ✅ **TOC Update**: Updated Interface version to 110005 for The War Within
 - ✅ **Initialization System Refactoring**: Implemented bootstrap.lua for proper SavedVariables loading sequence
 - ✅ **Database Handling Enhancement**: Fixed issues with saved database loading and persistence
 - ✅ **UI Improvements**: Fixed various UI issues in the database tab
 - ✅ **Debug Console Enhancements**: Added database-specific debug categories
-- ✅ **Documentation Updates**: Updated all documentation to reflect current version
-- ✅ **Version Structure**: Improved version tracking and maintenance

 Prior to that:
 - ✅ **Fixed CRITICAL API ISSUE**: Resolved the GetSpellInfo API issue by using C_Spell.GetSpellInfo() throughout the codebase